yvele/poosh/packages/poosh-cli/README.md

   -h, --help              output usage information
   -w, --plugins [string]  comma separated plugins
-  -r, --readonly [what]   read-only mode, can be remote, cache or both (default) -f, --force [what]      force mode, can be remote, cache or both (default) -v, --verbose           get more detailed output on every files -q, --quiet             quiet operations
+  -r, --readonly [what]   read-only mode, can be remote, cache or both (default) -n, --dry-run           perform a trial run with no changes made (same as --readonly both) -f, --force [what]      force mode, can be remote, cache or both (default) -v, --verbose           get more detailed output on every files -q, --quiet             quiet operations